 Services that our plan pays for What you must pay

 Dental services \$0 copay

 The plan covers the following dental services: Prior authorization may be required

-Limited and comprehensive exams
+limited and comprehensive exams

+restorations

-• Restorations
+• dentures

-• Dentures
+• extractions

-• Extractions
+• sedation

-Sedation

-Dental emergencies
+dental emergencies

-Dental services necessary for the health of a pregnant woman prior to delivery of her baby
+dental services necessary for the health of a pregnant woman prior to delivery of her baby

+We pay for some dental services when the service is an integral part of specific treatment of a beneficiary's primary medical condition.
+Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.

 You are covered for the following additional dental benefits:

 - 1 Comprehensive oral evaluation every six months

 - 1 Prophylaxis (cleaning) every six months

 Depression screening \$0 copay

 The plan will cover one depression screening each year.
 The screening must be done in a primary care setting that can give follow-up treatment and referrals.

-Services that our plan pays for What you must pay Diabetes screening \$0 copay The plan will cover this screening (includes fasting glucose tests) if you have any of the following risk factors: High blood pressure (hypertension) History of abnormal cholesterol and triglyceride levels (dyslipidemia) • Obesity History of high blood sugar (glucose) Tests may be covered in some other cases, such as if you are overweight and have a family history of diabetes.
+Services that our plan pays for What you must pay Diabetes screening \$0 copay The plan will cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension) history of abnormal cholesterol and triglyceride levels (dyslipidemia) • obesity history of high blood sugar (glucose) Tests may be covered in some other cases, such as if you are overweight and have a family history of diabetes.
 Depending on the test results, you may qualify for up to two diabetes screenings every 12 months.

-Services that our plan pays for What you must pay Diabetic self-management training, services, and \$0 copay supplies Prior authorization may be required The plan will cover the following services for all people who have diabetes (whether they use insulin or not): • Supplies to monitor your blood glucose, including the following: - A blood glucose monitor Blood glucose test strips Lancet devices and lancets - Glucose-control solutions for checking the accuracy of test strips and monitors These are the only covered brands of blood glucose monitors and test strips: ACCU-CHEK® manufactured by Roche, or Trividia products sometimes packaged under your pharmacy's name. • Humana covers any blood glucose monitors and test strips specified within the preferred brand list above.
+Diabetic self-management training, services, and \$0 copay supplies Prior authorization may be required The plan will cover the following services for all people who have diabetes (whether they use insulin or not): Supplies to monitor your blood glucose, including the following: - a blood glucose monitor blood glucose test strips - lancet devices and lancets glucose-control solutions for checking the accuracy of test strips and monitors These are the only covered brands of blood glucose monitors and test strips: ACCU-CHEK® manufactured by Roche, or Trividia products sometimes packaged under your pharmacy's name.
+This benefit is continued on the next page.

+Services that our plan pays for

+Diabetic self-management training, services, and supplies (continued)

+- Humana covers any blood glucose monitors and test strips specified within the preferred brand list above.
 In general, alternate non-preferred brand products are not covered unless your doctor provides adequate information that the use of an alternate brand is medically necessary in your specific situation.
 If you are new to Humana and are using a brand of blood glucose monitor and test strips that are not on the preferred brand list, you may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate non-preferred brand.
-During this time, you should talk with your doctor to decide whether any of the preferred product brands listed above are medically appropriate for you.
-Non-preferred brand products will not be covered following the initial 90 days of coverage without an approved prior authorization for a coverage exception. • For people with diabetes who have severe diabetic foot disease, the plan will cover the following:
+During this time, you should talk with your doctor to decide whether anv of the preferred product brands listed above are medically appropriate for you.
+Non-preferred brand products will not be covered following the initial 90 days of coverage without an approved prior authorization for a coverage exception. - For people with diabetes who have severe diabetic foot disease, the plan will cover the following: - One pair of therapeutic custom-molded shoes (including inserts) and two extra pairs of inserts each calendar year, or - One pair of depth shoes and three pairs of inserts each year (not including the non-customized removable inserts provided with such shoes)